 As such, the communal space organizes and hosts a number of events meant to connect organizations and people and to foster learning and sharing within its community.

-Knowing how central events are to its mission and membership, Open Gov Hub created its own events and conference planning guide.
+Knowing how central events are to its mission and membership, Open Gov Hub created its own event planning checklist and conference planning guide.
 It’s rare for an organization to talk about engagement, interactivity, and connectivity in its events – but then to do more than pay those ideas lip service.
 The event planning guide-checklist provides a way for event organizers to understand what a good event looks like – and then how to actually implement that in a practical way.
 As a kind of conference planning checklist, it has a variety of activities and considerations for building an event that is useful, effective, and purposeful.

 Conference Planning Checklist of Principles